jamalabdi2/Car-number-plate-detection-and-recognition-using-Yolov3-and-Pytesseract/README.md

 While initially designed for Korean car number plates, the project's robust architecture enables effective functionality with number plates from diverse regions and countries.

+Feel free to reach out to me via email if you have any inquiries about this project or if you're interested in collaborating:

+Email: abdijumale2@gmail.com

+Looking forward to hearing from you!